 - HBO Now ($15 a month): Watch your premium cable network without paying the premium with HBO Now.
 You get to watch both TV shows and movies from the channel, which is really a win-win situation.

-- Amazon Prime ($99 a year): Similar to Netflix, you won't get to see current episodes of TV shows but you will get to see award-winning original series like Transparent.
-You'll also get free two-day shipping, unlimited music streaming, and photo storage.
+- Amazon Prime Video ($9 a month): Similar to Netflix, you won't get to see current episodes of TV shows but you will get to see award-winning original series like Transparent.
+The service is offered as a standalone option, or you can get it with a Amazon Prime subscription.